Tech-at-DU/ACS-2420-Introduction-to-iOS-Development/Lessons/05-Intro-to-MVC/README.md

 1. Delete the storyboard file.
 2. Remove the storyboard name on Project Navigator > Select Project > General > Deployment Info > Main Interface
-3. Remove the Storyboard name from the .plist
+3. Remove the Storyboard name from the .plist (search for main)
 3. Change the SceneDelegate to tell our app what to use as the initial ViewController.

 <!-- > -->